 - Physical therapy to assist you with recovery when simple exercises aren’t enough.
 This is not necessarily reserved for severe cases.
 Your doctor may or may not refer you to chiropractic care as well.

 What this can amount to for you, as an injured person, is a lot of out-of-pocket medical expenses.
-That’s why it’s vital to contact a personal injury attorney if you suffered whiplash due to someone else’s actions, such as a car accident where another was at fault.
+That’s why it’s vital to contact a whiplash lawyer if you suffered whiplash due to someone else’s actions, such as a car accident where another was at fault.
 You shouldn’t have to deal with financial pain on top of your injury.

 Whiplash injuries are unpredictable.
 The pain and discomfort can last months or longer, and have a serious negative effect on your life.
-Some insurance companies will often move in and attempt to settle your case quickly, but what if that first offer is not enough?
-In our experience, it very rarely is – you could be dealing with an injury for months.
-Don’t just take the insurance company’s word for it.
+Some insurance companies may move in and attempt to settle your case quickly with a lowball settlement offer.

-They say, “Accidents happen,” but we know from experience that behind many accidents, there’s someone’s negligence.
 If you’re suffering from whiplash after a car accident, fall, or any other reason that was the result of someone else’s carelessness, you may have a case for compensation.
 Call the Law Offices of James Scott Farrin at 1-866-900-7078 or contact us online right away for a free case evaluation.
-We’ll give you an opinion on your case and tell you what we can do to assist you.
+We’re on your side.